drewjbartlett/vue-multivue/readme.md

 # MultiVue for Vue.js

-Use multiple vue components of the same class on the same page.
+Use multiple vue apps of the same class on the same page.

 ## Vue support